 In addition to the mentioned risk management processes, the Group also conducts ORSA as defined in its own risk and solvency assessment policy.
-ORSA is a process that includes identification of the differences between the Group's risk profile and the assumptions of the Standard Formula, the own assessment of solvency needs, capital adequacy projections, stress tests and scenarios, and the establishment of the link between the risk profile and capital management.
+ORSA is a process that includes identification of the differences between the Group's risk profile and the assumptions of the Standard Formula, the own assessment of solvency needs, capital adequacy projections, sensitivity analyses and scenarios, and the establishment of the link between the risk profile and capital management.
 We conduct the ORSA to assess all material risks, whether quantifiable or not, that may have an impact on the operations of the Group or a Group company from either an economic or a regulatory perspective.
 ORSA is conducted by all Group companies subject to Solvency II and, to a limited extent, by some other insurance companies.
+The ORSA process is coordinated at the Group level for all the EU-based Group insurers and for the Group.

-The Group ORSA is prepared based on the Group's business and strategic plans, taking into account the current risk profile as well as any changes planned therein.
+The Group ORSA is prepared based on the Group's business and strategic plans, taking also into account the current risk profile as well as any changes planned therein.
 The ORSA is primarily conducted to understand the own risk profile and the Standard Formula, and to analyse the impact of the changes in the risk profile on capital adequacy over the next three years.
 Throughout the ORSA, the parent company's management board is actively involved in the process: it confirms the technical bases, reviews and challenges the Group ORSA before giving its formal approval.

 The ORSA results are taken into account by other processes, especially capital management and risk management processes.
 ORSA is an integral part of the decision-making process conducted to ensure that the key decisions and the business strategy are adopted with consideration of risks and associated capital requirements.
-Based on ORSA results, we also check the compliance of the business strategy with the risk strategy.
+Based on ORSE results, we also check the compliance of the business strategy with the risk strategy.
 This establishes the links between the business strategy, the risks taken in the short, medium and longer term, the capital requirements arising from those risks and capital management.